Linux-Tech-Tips/space_game/README.md

-# Space game (Demo so far)
+# Space Demo

-Simple space game, made in C using Raylib
+A simple demo version of a kind of space game, made with C using [Raylib](https://github.com/raysan5/raylib) and [Raygui](https://github.com/raysan5/raygui).

-Right now, the game is very early in development, and is basically an incomplete demo

-Developed and tested on (GNU) Linux, should work on Windows as well
+Developed and tested on (GNU) Linux, but should work on Windows as well with the appropriate libraries.

+## The purpose of this project

+The project is, in the first place, not meant to be a full-featured game.
+It is a demo, and will probably remain a demo for the forseeable future.

+The reason to write this, then, is as a learning experience, to gain more experience with the C language.
+And, of course, just for fun as well.

+While meant as just a test/learning project, it is shared here, in case anybody is interested.
+Either in the project itself, or in my programming.

-## TODO
+## Drawbacks

-Next goal is: working gameplay demonstration version

-- Modules
-    - game.c/game.h -> only general game data (not player or enemy logic), contains player, enemies and bullets and calls their logic (+ interactions)
-    - player.c/player.h -> player data structure and logic
-    - bullet.c/bullet.h -> bullet data structure and logic
-    - enemy.c/enemy.h -> enemy data structure and logic (varying enemies based on stats/data in the structure)
+As a demo, the project is severely limited in various aspects.

+The enemy AI is not what it could be.
+They keep crashing into asteroids.
+The movement could be improved.
+The score could be improved.
+The visuals could be improved.

+However, through all that, the code is fairly structured, and can be built upon in the future, if desired.

+As a demonstration project, I believe it fits its given role decently well.